marbetschar/marco.betschart.name/blog/2021-07-25-a-month-full-of-elementary-mail.md

 ### Online Accounts: Verify credentials

-And one more thing: The mail account setup in `System Settings > Online Accounts` does now [verify your IMAP/SMTP credentials before they got saved](https://github.com/elementary/switchboard-plug-onlineaccounts/pull/189).
+There is one more thing: The mail account setup in `System Settings > Online Accounts` does now [verify your IMAP/SMTP credentials before they got saved](https://github.com/elementary/switchboard-plug-onlineaccounts/pull/189).
 Once the setup is sucessful, you can be sure the mail account actually works in elementary Mail.
 This fixes a bunch of issues where users did not see any mails - even though the Online Accounts setup (wrongly) indicated it was sucessful.